CS230 • Adversarial Attacks and Defenses

 -

-Adversarial examples are not accidents of poor training or data noise.
-They are a structural property of high-dimensional learning systems driven by:
+Adversarial examples are not mere artifacts of overfitting or poor training.
+They are a structural property of high-dimensional learning systems, stemming from:

 - Linearity in input–output mappings.